Jazz Singer Cécile McLorin Salvant Doesn't Want To Sound 'Clean And Pretty'

 GROSS: So I also think that, like, writing your own songs is probably helping you find, like, your own musical identity.

 MCLORIN SALVANT: Sure, writing my own songs and also the time and care I take in choosing the repertoire.
-It takes me a lot of time, and it's almost frustrating for the guys sometimes because they're waiting for a new song.
-And I - it's just so important for me to get the perfect, exact, right song.
+It takes me a lot of time.
+And it's almost frustrating for the guys sometimes because they're waiting for a new song.
+And I - it's just so important for me to get the perfect, exact, right song (laughter).

-GROSS: I'm glad you said that 'cause the song - the next song I want to play is a Bert Williams song.
-He's part of, like, the minstrel era.
-And he is an African-American man who sang in blackface.
+GROSS: I'm glad you said that because the song - next song I want to play is a Bert Williams song.
+And he's part of, like, the minstrel era.
+And he is an African American man who sang in blackface.
 And I think because of that, until recently he was pretty much ignored.
 I think his work was considered an embarrassment.
 But you do what is probably his most famous song, which is called "Nobody."
 You did that on your previous album, "WomanChild."
 So I'd like you to tell us why you chose that song and how you thought it would work for you - like, what you did with it that you thought would suit, like, your voice and your personality.

 MCLORIN SALVANT: I didn't know about Bert Williams until I read this book.
-I didn't even know really what blackface and minstrel shows were, let alone that black people actually were blackface performers as well and how much that even influenced all of American entertainment afterwards.
-So just reading that, just reading that a person can be black and still perform in blackface, making fun of black people for a living and at the same time be a genius and be an incredible entertainer and at the same time be extremely conflicted and feel like - like - just feel terrible for doing that, essentially, which is what Bert Williams felt, from what I gather from what I read - all of that just made - was so incredible to me.
+I didn't even know, really, what blackface and minstrel shows were, let alone that Black people actually were blackface performers as well and how much that even influenced all of American entertainment afterwards.
+So just reading that, just reading that a person can be Black and still perform in blackface, making fun of Black people for a living and at the same time be a genius and be an incredible entertainer, and at the same time be extremely conflicted and feel like - just feel terrible for doing that, essentially, which is what Bert Williams felt, from what I gather from what I read - all of that just made - was so incredible to me.

 Just reading that was - I just thought that was so fascinating.
 And it - I felt like I could see it in other places, like today, in music today, in film today.
 I felt like it was just - it just made so much sense.
 And so I just looked up the song "Nobody," which is the hit song that he wrote.
 And it was so amazing.
 He's talking over music.
 And then he starts singing the chorus.
 And it was very funny, of course, because he's - you know, it's like just the pathetic guy who gets no respect.
 But it was also heartbreaking.

-But eventually, I was just - I was just listening to it so much, and I was so touched and moved by the story and by the song itself that figured I should just just try.
+But eventually, I was just listening to it so much, and I was so touched and moved by the story and by the song itself that figured I should just try.
 And so I gave it to the band.
-I don't - I think I was in France still when I - when I first started performing it.
-And I - it just became clear that - that it worked.
+I don't - I think I was in France still when I first started performing it.
+And I - it just became clear that it worked.

 GROSS: So let's hear "Nobody."
 And my guest is Cecile McLorin Salvant.
 She has a new album called "For One To Love."
 But this version of the Bert Williams song "Nobody" is from her previous album, which is called "WomanChild."